 I’ve been a waitress, a seamstress, a department store warehouse clerk, a defense factory clerk, a counter-clerk for a butcher at a local farmer’s market, a babysitter, newspaper freelancer, ran a small horse farm boarding horses and giving riding lessons, was a cook in a residential boy’s home, went on to become a Youth care Worker at the same place (a sort of direct care social work with adjudicated youths), a bus driver in the York County area, and most recently a Chiropractic Assistant.

-College beckoned me as an adult thirty years after high school, so I obtained an AA in Social Science in 2011 after attending HACC, a local community college part time for three years.
-I have also taken a few writing courses and have had articles and poems published in various periodicals and anthologies, thus keeping up a self-conscious, if not coy flirtation with the idea of actually becoming a writer.
+I went to College at the tender age of 49, while working full time and obtained an AA in Social Science after almost three years.
+I have also taken a few writing courses and have had articles and poems published in various periodicals and anthologies, thus keeping up a self-conscious flirtation with the idea of actually becoming a writer.

-Setting to work on a book length project at this juncture is part of the fulfillment of a life-long dream of becoming an author.
-Cliché I know, but here I go, a fledgling launching into the wild blue.
+Setting to work on a book length project at 55 was part of the fulfillment of a life-long dream of becoming an author.
+Anything more (which I hope to have many) will be icing on a literary cake.

 I invite you to come along with me on this breath-taking journey.
 Be there as my work develops.
-Let’s spread our wings together and fly.
+Watch me grow and change, and maybe write your own stories in response.

 My children and grandchildren; my wonderful man; my handsome Harley; horses; nature; hiking; reading; writing; front porches and back decks; artistic endeavors into making things, refinishing furniture, crocheting, etc.; restful sleep; and the occasional lazy day of nothingness with a cup of tea, or two, or a glass of wine; oh, and Orioles baseball—though not necessarily in that order of priority, depends on the day.